 We provide around 10% of the parking in central Wellington.
 This consists of approximately 12,000 on-street parking spaces, of which 3,500 are in the central business district, along with some off-street parking and street spaces for taxis, couriers, people with disabilities, bus stops and diplomatic services.
 We also manage off-street parking at Clifton Terrace, the Michael Fowler Centre and beneath Civic Square.

-Over the year these activities contribute to the following outcome:
+Over the year these activities contribute to the following outcome

-ОИТСОМЕ OUTCOME STATEMENT People- centred city Central city car and motorbike parking is important for shoppers, workers, visitors, and people visiting the city for recreation activities Parking also allows goods to be picked up and delivered throughout the city Parking helps make Wellington a liveable prosperous city
+Outcome Outcome statement People centred Central city car and motorbike parking is important for shoppers, workers, visitors, city and people visiting the city for recreation activities.